Dunbar Harbour

 Dunbar Harbour is a seaport forming the north-east part of the town of Dunbar, East Lothian, Scotland.
 It is situated on a point projecting from the North Sea coast of East Lothian into the mouth of the Firth of Forth.

 The built harbour, on the site of an earlier natural anchorage, comprises three main sections: the Old Harbour, in the east of the port, protected by a sea-wall to its east and north and dating from the late 16th-Century; the New or Victoria Harbour in the west dating from 1842; and Broad Haven, formerly the approach from the Forth to the Old Harbour, but latterly, its entrance having been blocked, providing additional sheltered water between the Old and New Harbours.

 The harbour is a trust port, responsibility for which lies since 2004 with the Dunbar Harbour Trust.
 In prior times the port was controlled by the local authority and, earlier, by the magistrates and council of the burgh.
 It is the home port for a commercial fishing fleet, offering moorings and fuel and water facilities for pleasure yachts.
-It is the base for local sailing, rowing and diving clubs, as well as for the RNLI lifeboat station.
+It is the base for local sailing, rowing and diving clubs, as well as for the Royal National Lifeboat Institution station.